|

 home with a broken left leg and right knee-cap.

-Road (formerly at number 45), Maxton, Dover, with brothers Wilf and Jack, and he had been born at Nottingham.
+Road (formerly at number 45), Maxton, Dover.
+He was born at Mottingham,

 His nephew, also Frederick, was lost at sea